Daraa offensive (March–April 2016): The offensive

 On 31 March, Syrian opposition forces launched yet another counter-attack in an attempt to recapture Tasil and Sheikh Saad, suffering several casualties.
 At the same time, another ISIL attack on Hayt was beaten back by local rebel fighters.

 On 1 April, rebel forces managed to gain control of some parts of Tasil in course of a fierce battle with the Yarmouk Martyrs Brigade and the Islamic Muthanna Movement.
 At the same time, opposition groups also launched an attack on Sheikh Saad, while rebel fighters in Hayt attempted to break the ISIL siege.
 The ISIL groups responded by attacking opposition-held areas in Lajat and Hosh Hammad in order to force opposition groups to divert their forces.
 Part of the latter attacks was a failed assassination attempt on Fares Adib al-Baydar, former leader of the FSA-affiliated Omari Brigades.

 The next day, rebel forces announced they had seized control of Jalin, the Islamic Muthanna Movement's headquarters, after a fierce battle, which the latter denied the next day.
 Opposition fighters also advanced on Tasil and Sheikh Saad.

 On 3 April, the combined forces of the al-Nusra Front, Ahrar ash-Sham, and several FSA groups broke through ISIL defenses at many parts of the front, capturing Sheikh Saad, al-Tairah, Nah and Al-A’jami and fully securing Jalin.
 They also broke the siege on rebel troops at Hayt, and killed dozens of ISIL fighters.
 Among those killed was Muhammad Refa`i.e., the general commander of the Islamic Muthanna Movement.
 ISIL forces responded to the counter-offensive by targeting rebels in Jalin with two car bombs, killing two civilians and injuring dozens others.

 On 4 April, units of Jaysh al-Islam, Ahrar ash-Sham, and the Southern Front recaptured Adwan from ISIL forces.
 In course of the battle, a prominent Yarmouk Martyrs Brigade commander was killed: Abu Tahrir, a Jordanian who had defected from the Syria Revolutionaries Front in 2015.
 After the major rebel gains of the 3 and 4 April, the Islamic Muthanna Movement had lost most of its territory.
 The movement's remaining forces consequently retreated into areas held by the Yarmouk Martyrs Brigade.
 In order to stall the rebel counter-offensive, ISIL reportedly began to resort on the mass use of suicide bombers.

 Two days later, ISIL fighters recaptured Adwan from the Free Syrian Army and Ahrar ash-Sham.
 Afterwards, they hung dead opposition fighters on electricity poles around the town.
-Still, on 7 April, rebel forces recaptured Sahem al-Jolan and Adwan once again, and the next day, they were also able to push ISIL out of Tasil.
+Still, on 7 April, rebel forces recaptured Sahem el-Jolan and Adwan once again, and the next day, they were also able to push ISIL out of Tasil.